-The Council's adopted Strategy identifies a 'three-ring' approach to pricing and allocating Winchester city car parks:
+The Council's adopted strategy identifies a 'three-ring' approach to pricing and allocating Winchester city car parks:

-- 'Centre' Ring Car Parks The Brooks, Middle Brook Street, Colebrook Street, Cossack Lane, Upper Brooks Street, Friarsgate, St Peter's, Tower Street & Gladstone Street. - 'Inner' Ring Car Parks Chesil Multi, Durngate, Worthy Lane, Coach Park, Cattle Market & River Park - · 'Outer' Ring Car Parks Park & Ride: Barfield, St Catherine's, Pitt & South
+- 'Centre' Ring Car Parks The Brooks, Middle Brook Street, Colebrook Street, Cossack Lane, Upper Brook Street, Friarsgate, St Peter's, Tower Street & Gladstone Street. - 'Inner' Ring Car Parks Chesil Multi Storey, Durngate, Worthy Lane, Coach Park, Cattle Market & River Park - · 'Outer' Ring Car Parks Park & Ride: Barfield, St Catherine's, Pitt & South - 3.3.8 The strategy and associated parking charges seek to encourage parking in the most appropriate place related to activity and to reduce city centre traffic movements, i.e. encouraging parking on the periphery and walking or catching a park-and-ride (P&R) bus into the centre. - 3.3.9 CWR area sits within the centre ring, where the principle is to have enough car parking spaces in appropriate locations to ensure the success of the city and improve the quality of the environment.
+There is also a principle of seeking to consolidate parking where opportunities arise.

-- 3.3.8 The strategy and associated parking charges seek to encourage parking in the most appropriate place related to activity and to reduce city centre traffic movements.ie encouraging parking on the periphery and walking or catching a park-and-ride (P&R) bus into the centre. - 3.3.9 CWR area sits within the centre ring, where the principle is to have enough car parking spaces in appropriate locations to ensure the success of the city and improve the quality of the environment.
-There is also a principle of seeking to consolidate parking where opportunities arise. - Other nearby car parks including the Chesil multi-storey and the P&R car parks have spare capacity.
-Improvements to these, and other car parks, and accessibility into the CWR area will be reviewed. - In order to continue to implement the Council's parking strategy objectives the following principles for parking in CWR area will be followed: - Parking for future uses including residential will be minimised and appropriate for the type and size of properties, with appropriate priority given to disabled spaces, spaces for pool cars and electric vehicles. - The Middle Brook Street car park will be reconfigured.
+- 3.3.10 Other nearby car parks including the Chesil multi-storey have spare capacity, save for festive periods.
+Improvements to these, and other car parks, and accessibility into the CWR area will be reviewed. - 3.3.11 In order to continue to implement the Council's parking strategy objectives, the following principles for parking in CWR area have emerged from consultation: - Parking for future uses including residential could be minimised and appropriate for the type and size of properties, with appropriate priority given to disabled spaces, spaces for pool cars and electric vehicles - The number of car parking spaces to be provided on Middle Brook Street car park will flow from appropriate transport assessments

-3.3.13 Pedestrian
+3.3.12 Pedestrian

-Pedestrian movement across the CWR area will be a priority and new streets should be active and attractive, with active frontages positively addressing streets at ground floor level.
-The creation of circular walking routes is promoted to aid and encourage shopping and leisure.
-Connections to existing and future pedestrian connections beyond the site boundary should be considered.
+Pedestrian movement across the CWR area may be a priority and new streets should be active and attractive, with active frontages positively addressing streets at ground floor level.
+Access to and within the CWR area for those with disabilities may be enhanced.
+The creation of circular walking routes is supported to aid and encourage shopping and leisure.
+Links to existing and future pedestrian connections beyond the site boundary are aspirational and should be considered where possible, and reference should be made to the Walking Strategy for Winchester (October 2014).

-3.3.14 Cycling
+3.3.13 Cycling

-Cycling will be encouraged through improvements to cycle provision along Friarsgate and toucan crossings providing north-south connections.
+Cycling will be encouraged through improvements to cycle infrastructure along Friarsgate and safe crossings providing north-south connections.
+Reference should be made to the Winchester District Cycling Strategy (July 2012) when considering wider cycle connections through the CWR area.
 Cycle stands and cycle hire should be available at the new bus hub.
-Cycle stands should be provided throughout the CWR area.
+Cycle stands should be provided throughout the CWR area with some provision for covered cycle parking where possible.

-3.3.15 Bus
+3.3.14 Bus

-The SPD promotes the relocation of the bus hub to the Middle Brook Street car park, to simplify bus movement across the CWR area and create a new arrival point into Winchester, with a view to the Cathedral along Middle Brook Street.
-The revised bus and coach circulation will retain the provision around the King Alfred statue and the Broadway east of Busket Lane.
-Refer to section 3.6 for further requirements and recommendations for the Bus Hub.
+The SPD supports the relocation of the bus hub to the Middle Brook Street car park, to simplify bus movement across the CWR area and create a new arrival point into Winchester, with a view to the Cathedral along Middle Brook Street.
+The SPD aspires to a revised bus and coach circulation that retains the provision around the King Alfred statue and the Broadway east of Busket Lane; with possible review as part of the Movement Strategy.
+Refer to section 3.6 for further aspirations and recommendations for the bus hub.
+For existing bus movement and stops, refer to section A3.1.9 in the appendices.